Minimal Learning Machine for Multi-Label Learning

-As expected, based on the high \textsc{Coverage}-performance, \mname performs best in \textsc{Accuracy} compared to the other methods.
-A statistical interpretation between \mname and a group of methods RF-PCT, CC, ML-kNN, and BR, is the same for \textsc{Accuracy} and \textsc{Micro}.
-However, if we solely inspect the average rank differences between this group and \mname, regarding \textsc{Accuracy} these differences are larger.
-Moreover, from Figure \ref{fig:acc} and Figure \ref{fig:microf1}, we can see that \mname have the highest \textsc{Accuracy} value for six out of ten datasets and the highest \textsc{Micro F1} value for seven out of ten datasets.
-The results for label-wise bipartition-based metrics, \textsc{Micro F1} and \textsc{Macro F1}, show that the predicted set of labels outputted by \mname is accurate and well-balanced for all labels.
+{As expected, based on the high \textsc{Coverage}-performance, ML-MLM performs best in \textsc{Accuracy} compared to the other methods.
+A statistical interpretation between ML-MLM and a group of methods ECC-J48, EBR-J48, and HOMER is the same for \textsc{Accuracy}, \textsc{Macro}, and \textsc{Micro}.
+However, if we solely inspect the average rank differences between this group and ML-MLM, regarding \textsc{Accuracy} these differences are larger.
+Moreover, from Table \ref{tab:acc} and Table \ref{tab:microf1}, we can see that ML-MLM have the highest \textsc{Accuracy} value for five out of ten datasets and the highest \textsc{Micro F1} value for six out of ten datasets.
+Moreover, the results for the label-wise bipartition-based metrics, \textsc{Micro F1} and \textsc{Macro F1}, show that the predicted set of labels outputted by ML-MLM is accurate and well balanced for all labels. }

-A minor drawback of \mname is the performance regarding \textsc{Hamming Loss}, for which the average rank is worse compared to all the other DRB methods, BR, and RF-PCT.
-Since \mname performs better in \textsc{Accuracy} and worse in \textsc{Hamming Loss}, it might be greedier than the other methods when choosing the labels, which rises the number of false positives.
-However, since the average rank is not statistically different from the higher-performing methods and it is smaller compared to CC, ML-KNN, and HOMER, we argue that this trade-off is reasonable.
+{A minor drawback of ML-MLM is the performance compared to \textsc{Hamming Loss}, for which the average rank is worse compared to all the other DRB methods, BR-RF, BR-SVM, and RF-PCT.
+Since ML-MLM performs better in \textsc{Accuracy} and worse in \textsc{Hamming Loss}, it could be greedier than the other methods when choosing the labels, increasing the number of false positives.
+However, since the average rank is not statistically different from the higher performing methods and is better compared to Rakel-SVC, ML-kNN, HOMER, ML-kNN(d), EBR-J48, Rakel-SGDC, ECC-J48, and BPNN, we argue that this trade-off is reasonable.
 Note that even the \textsc{Hamming Loss}'s absolute values are small for all the experimented methods in many of the datasets.
-This is mostly due to the normalization with the number of all possible labels.
+This is mostly due to the normalization with the number of all possible labels. }

-Overall, the results show that \mname is statistically better than the state-of-the-art method RF-PCT for three out of four bipartition-based metrics and it is statistically equal for the \textsc{Hamming Loss}.
-All the DRB methods perform well in the comparison, and also the simplest method (NN-MLM), which is statistically equal in three metrics and better in one metric than RF-PCT.
+{In general, the results show that ML-MLM is statistically better than the state-of-the-art RF-PCT method for three out of four bipartition-based metrics and it is statistically equal for the \textsc{Hamming Loss}.
+Moreover, ML-MLM has a better rank than the ensemble methods (ECC-J48, EBR-J48 and HOMER), for all bipartition-based metrics, but this difference was not identified as statistically significant.
+All DRB methods perform well in the comparison, and also the simplest method (NN-MLM), which is statistically equal in three metrics and better in one metric than RF-PCT. }